daoli/announcement/README.md

-minic cookie
+Prestashop Announcement Module
 ================

-A simple module to show the EU cookie law.
+A simple module to show announcements on Prestashop websites.

+Developed on top of Minic Cookie: https://github.com/minicstudio/miniccookie

 ###Features